dsp09/Airbnb-in-Vancouver/README.md

 # Airbnb-in-Vancouver

-Unofficial code for paper "The What, Where, and Why of Airbnb Price Determinants"
+Implementation of the paper "The What, Where, and Why of Airbnb Price Determinants"

 ## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v: